-The accounting policies adopted are consistent with those of the previous financial vear except for the adoption of the amended MFRS which became effective for the Fund on 1 January 2021.
+The accounting policies adopted are consistent with those of the previous financial year except for the adoption of the amended MFRS which became effective for the Fund on 1 January 2021.

-Description Effective for financial periods beginning on or after Amendments to MFRS 16: Covid-19-Related Rent Concessions 1 June 2020 Amendments to MFRS 4: Extension of the Temporary Exemption from Applying MFRS 9 17 August 2020 Amendments to MFRS 9, MFRS 139, MFRS 7, MFRS 4 and MFRS 16: Interest Rate Benchmark Reform - Phase 2 1 January 2021
+Description periods beginning on or after Amendments to MFRS 16: Covid-19-Related Rent Concessions 1 June 2020 Amendments to MFRS 4: Extension of the Temporary Exemption from Applying MFRS 9 17 August 2020 Amendments to MFRS 9, MFRS 139, MFRS 7, MFRS 4 and MFRS 16: Interest Rate Benchmark Reform - Phase 2 1 January 2021 b.
+Standards and amendments issued but not yet effective